gru13/IADST/docs/SCHEMA_SPEC.md

 {
   "_id": "ObjectId('...')",
   "courseName": "Course 101",
-  "teacherId": "teacherId_value",  // Reference to the teacher (could be an ObjectId from Teachers collection) "students": [
+  "teacherId": "1212", // Reference to the teacher (could be an ObjectId from Teachers collection) "students": ["studentRoll1", "studentRoll2", "studentRoll3"], "assignments": ["ObjectId('...')", "ObjectId('...')"]
-    "studentId1",
-    "studentId2",
-    "studentId3"
-  ],
-  "assignments": [
-    "assignmentId1",
-    "assignmentId2"
-  ]
 }
 ```